-Each year, two to three outstanding students are sponsored to present their choreography at the Regional conference.
+Each year, two to three outstanding students are sponsored to present their choreography at the regional conference.
 The faculty choose which works will attend the festival based on a department wide audition each fall.
+The Department supports 1st Year MFA students to attend ACDA free of charge.
+This is an opportunity to teach classes and network, in addition to taking classes and possibly presenting or performing work.
 (Refer to the STMD absence policy stated earlier in this handbook regarding off-campus travel.)